-Kim Smith draws on over twenty-five years experience as an interior and garden designer.
+Kim Smith draws on over thirty years experience as an interior and garden designer.
 Established in 1985, Kim Smith Designs works in collaboration with clientele to create highly individualized, livable spaces.
 She combines the classic and the modern, the elegant and the playful, and utilizes eastern and western cultural influences to further develop and refine design projects.
 Her passion for flowers and butterflies drew her to garden design and love of textiles to interior design.

 Kim attended the School of the Museum of Fine Arts and Massachusetts College of Art, and while a student established her couture clothing business.
 She sold her dresses, hats, and swimsuits in New York City at Bergdorf Goodman, Henri Bendel, and shops in the Village, and created one-of-a-kind wedding dresses for a select group of clients.
 Kim branched into costume design for the New Erlich Theatre in Boston and rock music videos, which led to film and television set design, including the Steve Martin film Housesitter and the television series Against the Law.